machine that burns coal to release the heat energy

 An electric power plant uses energy from burning coal to gen Quizlet

 Question.
-An electric power plant uses energy from burning coal to generate steam at 450 ^ { circ } mathrm { C } 450∘C. The plant is cooled by 20 ^ { circ } mathrm { C } 20∘C water from a nearby river.
+An electric power plant uses energy from burning coal to generate steam at 450 ^ { circ } mat { C } 450∘C. The plant is cooled by 20 ^ { circ } mat { C } 20∘C water from a nearby river.
 If burning coal provides 100 MJ of heat, what is the theoretical minimum amount of heat that must be transferred to the river during the ...

 Coal explained Energy Information Administration (EIA)